devowlio/wp-changelog/packages/deliver-anonymous-asset.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 0.1.2 (2021-02-24)

+### fix

+* automatically recreate random assets on plugin update
+* correctly serve as HTTPS if requested over HTTPS
+* in some edge cases the wordpress autoupdater does not fire the wp action and dynamic javascript assets are not generated

 ## 0.1.1 (2021-02-05)